XPRIZE/GLEXP-Team-Chimple-goa/goa/LOCALIZE.md

-## List of files that require changes in order to localize the Goa application.
+## List of files that require changes in order to localize the Goa application
 ```
 GLEXP-Team-Chimple-goa
 |---goa